drp20182021/AirbnbAutomation/README.md

 ### Prerequisites

 1. **Python 3.10+**: Ensure you have Python installed.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. **Virtual Environment**: It is recommended to use a virtual environment to manage dependencies.
+You can learn how to create one [here](https://docs.python.org/3/tutorial/venv.html).

 ### Installation